 When you’re new to camping, it can be intimidating trying to figure out what to pack for car camping.
 The basic answer is food, shelter and sleeping gear (sleeping bags and sleeping pads), but the long answer depends on what kind of camping you like doing.
-We recommend going back to the basics for your first car camping experience.
+We recommend sticking to the basics for your first car camping experience.

-“We just bought a tent, what are the car camping essentials we need to buy?”
+The other question is: “We just bought a tent, what are the car camping essentials we need to buy?”

 The phrase “car camping essentials” means different things to different campers.
 We are middle of the road car campers, we have nice tents and sleeping gear, but enjoy cooking right over the fire and don’t bring fans or A/C. So not super rustic, but not glamping either.

 We have the free, printable car camping checklist PDF, here:

 This is the actual car camping checklist we made over 10 years ago.
 We’ve slightly refined our camping checklist over many car camping trips and we still use it, no matter what kind of camping trip we’re taking.
 This is just the basics to pack for a car camping trip, if you’re taking infants or toddlers, you should reference those lists separately.